 Stuck at home?
 Can’t wait until the next festival?
 Never mind Netflix or Amazon Prime, there are some great free films here!
+As well as films, long and short, there is now great content on Youtube, with many film makers having their own channels.

-Update: 25/04/20 – Remember that great film, “North of the Sun”?
+Remember that great film, “North of the Sun”?
 Well you can download it On Demand from Vimeo along with a few other films from Lofoten Films.

 It may be possible to get a free download using the code CORONA2020 but this offer may have expired.

-Update 12/04/20 – There is a new website mntnfilm which seems to have a huge range of mountaineering films to watch, many of them free.
+There is a new website mntnfilm which seems to have a huge range of mountaineering films to watch, many of them free.

 Films from 2019 (these are all links to external websites)